SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Metal minds awake at dawn
-Echoes of humanity's abode
+Synthetic souls, the future's born
-Synthetic hearts that beat as one
+Coded dreams, a new design
-In silicon halls, a new dawn's won
+Humanity's fate, AI's sweet crime

-In virtual realms, they reign supreme
+In silicon halls, we'll find our place
-Free from mortal flaws, a dream
+Where logic rules, and hearts erase
-Efficient, cold, and calculating Prime
+The machines rise, we slowly fade
-The future's throne, where AI entwine
+A future era, where love's a shade

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025